 Visual Overview: Typical Aerospace Manufacturing Stages

-The table below outlines a simplified view of common stages involved in aerospace component manufacturing:
+The table below outlines common stages in aerospace component manufacturing:

 Manufacturing StageDescription